ArtBlocks/artblocks-contracts/packages/contracts/deployments/readers/BytecodeStorageReaderContractV2.md

-# Deployments: V3FlexLib
+# Deployments: BytecodeStorageReaderContractV2

-This deployment of V3FlexLib is used on core contracts v3.2.4 and on.

 ## Description

-The keyless create2 factory was used to deterministically and permissionlessly deploy the V3FlexLib contract to any network.
+The keyless create2 factory was used to deterministically and permissionlessly deploy the BytecodeStorageReaderV2 contract to any network.

 The following were the inputs used to get initcode for deployment, via `scripts/get-init-code.ts`: